wavefrontHQ/docs/pages/doc/ts_rawmin.md

 rawmin(<expression>[,metrics|sources|sourceTags|pointTags|<pointTagKey>])
 ```

-Returns the lowest value across the time series described by the expression.
-The results are computed only from real reported values.
+Returns the lowest value across the set of time series described by the expression.
+The results are computed using only real reported data values.
-Use [`min()`](ts_min.html) if you need interpolation.
+Use [`min()`](ts_min.html) to include interpolated values.

 ## Parameters